If you can’t pay your bills because of coronavirus

 - you can’t work because your workplace has closed

 Check if you can get help from the Scottish Welfare Fund.
 You might be able to get a grant to help you pay for things that you need, such as food, gas, electricity or household goods.
 You’ll need to apply to your local council.
-Find details of your local council on the mygov.scot website.
+You can apply even if you've had crisis grants before.
+Find details of your local council on mygov.scot.

 If you can't pay your council tax